 King Penguins – St. Andrews Bay, South Georgia

-King Penguin Chick Crying for Food – St. Andrews Bay, South Georgia
+King Penguin Chick Crying for Food.
+They’re Just As Annoying as Human Babies – St. Andrews Bay, South Georgia

 Skua Flying Above the King Penguins – St. Andrews Bay, South Georgia